albertoanalytics/sakila_analysis_queries/README.md

 - [Query file](./total_revenue_per_store.sql)
 - **Technical explanation**: Calculates the total revenue per store.
 The query joins the `payment`, `rental`, `inventory`, and `store` tables, groups the results by store ID and location, and uses the `SUM` function to aggregate the total revenue for each store.
-- **Why is this the best approach?**: This query is efficient because it directly calculates the total revenue for each store using a simple join and aggregation strategy.
+- **Why is this the best approach?**: This query directly calculates the total revenue for each store using a simple join and aggregation strategy.
 This results in optimized execution time and resource utilization.
 - **Business case**: Understanding the total revenue per store can help management make informed decisions about store performance, budget allocation, and resource management.

 [Back to Top](#sakila-sample-database-analysis)